-We have developed a new model, \texttt{retBB}, for the direct and returning emission from a thermal disk, and we describe and compare it with similar models in Appendix~\ref{sect:retbb}.
-We consider disk emission from the innermost stable circular orbit (ISCO) out to $10^3 R_{\rm g}$, where $R_{\rm g} = GM_{\rm BH}/c^2$.
-For the \citet{1974ApJ...191..499P} temperature profile and neglecting the returning radiation, {\tt retBB} is fully consistent with the {\tt kerrbb} model \citep{2005ApJS..157..335L}.
-The models differ in how they treat returning photons, which in {\tt kerrbb} are assumed to be completely absorbed and thereby increase the local temperature of the disk, whereas {\tt retBB} accounts for their reflection.
-The reflection of blackbody photons is computed using the {\tt xillverNS} tables developed for that case by \citet{2022ApJ...926...13G}.
-To enable comparison with other models, {\tt retBB} also allows for a fully elastic reflection.
+We developed a new model, \texttt{retBB}, for the direct and returning emission from a thermal disk, and we describe and compare it with similar models in Appendix~\ref{sect:retbb}.
+We considered disk emission from the innermost stable circular orbit (ISCO) out to $10^3 R_{\rm g}$, where $R_{\rm g} = GM_{\rm BH}/c^2$.
+For the \citet{1974ApJ...191..499P} temperature profile and neglecting returning radiation, {\tt retBB} is fully consistent with the {\tt kerrbb} model \citep{2005ApJS..157..335L}.
+The models differ in how they treat returning photons: in {\tt kerrbb} they are assumed to be completely absorbed and thereby increase the local temperature of the disk, whereas their reflection is accounted for in {\tt retBB}.
+The reflection of blackbody photons was computed using the {\tt xillverNS} tables developed for that case by \citet{2022ApJ...926...13G}.
+To enable comparison with other models, {\tt retBB} also enables fully elastic reflection.
 This is computed using the formalism of \citet{1960ratr.book.....C}.
-In the \textsc{xspec} implementation of either version of the model, we only consider the first-order returning photons.
+In the \textsc{xspec} implementation of either version of the model, we only considered first-order returning photons.
 The contribution from higher orders is small (see Appendix~\ref{sect:retbb} for details), and including it would make the model very slow.
-Moreover, there are no publicly available opacity tables suitable for higher reflection orders. {\tt retBB} is parametrized by the black hole mass $M_{\rm BH}$ and spin $a$, accretion rate $\dot M$, inclination angle $i$, and the spectral hardening factor, $\fcolor = T_{\rm col}/T_{\rm eff}$, where $T_{\rm col}$ is the local color temperature and $T_{\rm eff}= (\mathcal{F}/{\sigma_{\rm SB}})^{1/4}$ is the effective temperature, where $\mathcal{F}$ is the local radiation flux and $\sigma_{\rm SB}$ is the Stefan-Boltzmann constant.
+Moreover, no publicly available opacity tables are suitable for higher reflection orders. {\tt retBB} is parameterized by the black hole mass ($M_{\rm BH}$) and spin ($a$), accretion rate ($\dot M$), inclination angle ($i$), and the spectral hardening factor ($\fcolor = T_{\rm col}/T_{\rm eff}$), where $T_{\rm col}$ is the local color temperature and $T_{\rm eff}= (\mathcal{F}/{\sigma_{\rm SB}})^{1/4}$ is the effective temperature.
+Here, $\mathcal{F}$ is the local radiation flux and $\sigma_{\rm SB}$ is the Stefan-Boltzmann constant.